DLR-FT/a653rs/README.md

 Extended Services
 https://www.aviation-ia.com/support-files/arinc653p2h

-## TODOS
-- Write Readme
-- Write RustDoc

-## Position of **apex.rs**
+## Position of **a653rs**

-**apex.rs** is supposed to be used as a dependency by the Hypervisor-Wrapper-Library, partitions and processes.
+**a853rs** is supposed to be used as a dependency by the Hypervisor-Wrapper-Library, partitions and processes.

 A potential Hypervisor-Wrapper-Library would use introduced Apex traits for providing functionality expected of an ARINC653 compliant hypervisor.

-Downstream partitions and processes written in Rust would use **apex.rs** in combination with any Hypervisor-Wrapper-Library implementing **apex.rs** for gaining safe abstracted Apex structures for using Apex functionalities.
+Downstream partitions and processes written in Rust would use **a653rs** in combination with any Hypervisor-Wrapper-Library implementing **a653rs** for gaining safe abstracted Apex structures for using Apex functionalities.

 For both cases *preludes* were defined offering all required structs, traits and type-aliases.
 - `bindings`: for the Hypervisor-Wrapper-Library